-NOTE: Due to OASIS server upgrades, the training database will be unavailable for two weeks beginning 10/28/2020.
+NOTE: Due to OASIS server upgrades, the training database currently unavailable.
 We apologize for any inconvenience.
 If you need reports or other access to OASIS, please reach out to us.

 Equipment Inventory offers training and informational videos regarding equipment policies at the University of Washington.
 All training is available online 24/7.